flack/poser/README.md

 cd poser
 php composer.phar install
 ```
-Afterwards, `poser` will be available in your `PATH`.
-It may seem
+Afterwards, `poser` will be available in your `PATH` and you ccan start installing
+packages.

-a bit cumbersome to keep the git repo around, but the alternative
+It may seem a bit cumbersome to keep the git repo around, but the alternative
 currently looks like this:

 ### Via Composer